 Small Intestine Cancer (Adenocarcinoma) Stages

-After someone is diagnosed with small intestine cancer, doctors will try to figure out if it has spread, and if so, how far.
+After someone is diagnosed with small intestine cancer, doctors will try to figure out if it has spread and, if so, how far.
 This process is called staging.
 The stage of a cancer describes the extent of the cancer in the body.
 It helps determine how serious the cancer is and how best to treat it.
 Doctors also use a cancer's stage when talking about survival statistics.

-The earliest stage small intestine cancers are called stage 0 (carcinoma in situ), and then range from stages I (1) through IV (4).
-As a rule, the lower the number, the less the cancer has spread.
-A higher number, such as stage IV, means cancer has spread more.
 Although each person’s cancer experience is unique, cancers with similar stages tend to have a similar outlook and are often treated in much the same way.

 How is the stage determined?

-• The spread to nearby lymph nodes (N): Has the cancer spread to nearby lymph nodes?
+• Nodes (N): Has the cancer spread to nearby lymph nodes?

 Numbers or letters after T, N, and M provide more details about each of these factors.
 Higher numbers mean the cancer is more advanced.

 Once the T, N, and M categories have been determined, this information is combined in a process called stage grouping to assign an overall stage.
-For more information see Cancer Staging.
+For more information, see Cancer Staging.

 The system described below is the most recent AJCC system, effective January 2018.
 It is only used for staging adenocarcinoma of the small intestine.